Jung Jae-hyung: Career

-1995-2007: Debut with band 'Basis' and Early Solo Activities
+1995–2007: Debut with band Basis and early solo activities

 Jung Jae-hyung was born in Seoul and graduated from Hanyang University's College of Music, with a major in composition.
 Before his debut, he was not affected by any kind of pop music and was immersed only in classical music.

-In 1995, Jung debuted as part of the group 'Basis' with twin violinists Kim A-yeon and Kim Yeon-ju with the song 'The Reason I Abandoned Me'.
-In the same year, Jung composed and gifted the title song for Seo Ji-won's second album, 'Gather My Tears'.
-Ji-won passes away before the album's release but the title song continued to influence Korean music.
+In 1995, Jung debuted as part of the group 'Basis' with twin violinists Kim A-yeon and Kim Yeon-ju with the song "The Reason I Abandoned Me".
+In the same year, Jung composed and gifted the title song for Seo Ji-won's second album, Gather My Tears.
+Seo passed away before the album's release but the title song continued to influence Korean music.

 In 1996, the two female members of Basis left the group after releasing their second album to study abroad.
-Jung continued alone as 'Basis' to release the third album in 1997.
+Jung continued alone as Basis and released the third album in 1997.

-In 1997, Jung served as composer for the OSTs of the film 'Maria and the Inn'.
+In 1997, Jung served as composer for the OSTs of the film Maria and the Inn.

-In 1999, after releasing his first solo album, 'Expectation', Jung went to France to attend École Normale de Musique de Paris.
+In 1999, after releasing his first solo album, Expectation, Jung went to France to attend École Normale de Musique de Paris.
 During his stay in Paris, he specialized in film music and composition and participated in four film productions in South Korea.

-On October 18, 2002, Jung released an OST Album containing 12 soundtracks he composed for the film 'Addicted'.
+On October 18, 2002, Jung released an OST album containing 12 soundtracks he composed for the film 'Addicted'.
 In the same year, Jung released his second solo album, 'Second Sound' while studying in France.

-In 2004, Jung served as producer for Uhm Jung-hwa's 8th Album 'Self Control'.
-Jung also participated as a musician for Lee So-ra's 6th Album 'Eyebrow Moon'.
+In 2004, Jung served as producer for Uhm Jung-hwa's 8th album, Self Control.
+Jung also participated as a musician for Lee So-ra's 6th album, Eyebrow Moon.

-In 2005, Jung composed the OSTs for the film 'Princess Aurora'.
-On December 3, Jung made his classical music debut with the piece titled 'L'etna', performed by MIK Ensemble at the National Museum of Korea.
+In 2005, Jung composed the OSTs for the film Princess Aurora.
+On December 3, Jung made his classical music debut with the piece titled L'etna, performed by MIK Ensemble at the National Museum of Korea.

 On June 21, 2006, Jung was invited by the Korean Cultural Center in France to hold a solo concert called "Portrait de Jung Jae-hyung" in Paris, France.

-On July 2007, Jung composed the ending title track 'Now Love' for the film 'Are You Living with the One You Love Now?' sang by Lee Dong-gun.
-On October 6, Jung made his comeback stage performance after a 5 year hiatus at the 'Grand Mint Festival 2007'.
+On July 2007, Jung composed the ending title track "Now Love" for the film Are You Living with the One You Love Now? sang by Lee Dong-gun.
+On October 6, Jung made his comeback stage performance after a 5 year hiatus at the Grand Mint Festival 2007.